5 Must-Have Nursing Skills for Neonatal Nurses

 5. The Ability to Make Quick Decisions

-The human immune system takes time to fully develop, leaving infants vulnerable to infection and disease.
+The human immune system takes time to develop, leaving infants vulnerable to infection and disease fully.

 Without a strong immune system, a small health issue can become a crisis.
-Neonatal nurses must be able to assess a situation quickly so that a manageable problem doesn't become critical.
+Neonatal nurses must assess a situation quickly so that a manageable problem doesn't become critical.

 Neonatal nurses are responsible for the care of infants facing serious health complications.